 It’s also worth noting that it’s expected that characters will gather/collect assistants and that’s one of the main things Charisma (CHA) is used for: determining how many Assistants will follow a character and how their loyalty is affected.

 A great example of just how rules lite White Star is, is the attribute bonuses.
 I know I’ve had characters in modern games with ratings as low as minus 3 and as high as plus 6.
 You won’t find that here.
 The range here is very small. minus 1 to plus 1.
 That’s it.

 This section also has players generate starting money (credits) simply based on a 3d6x10 roll.

-There’s a small but confusing section on Alignment that had me actually go to the White Star community here on +G and ask about it.
 It’s odd.
 It notes that alignment is usually set up as us vs. them.
 Then talks about good, evil, law, and chaos.
 But that’s it.
-The usual nine alignments aren’t ever mentioned, and it just then leaves it open to the referee.
-Talking to here on G+, I learned that his intention was that in Sci-fi it’s usually black and white, there are usually only two sides and that’s what he expects from the ‘normal’ White Star game.
+The usual nine alignments aren’t even mentioned, and it just then leaves it open to the referee.
+Talking to , I learned that his intention was that in Sci-fi it’s usually black and white, there are usually only two sides and that’s what he expects from the ‘normal’ White Star game.
 You are usually on the good side, fighting the bad side, or some type of independent.
 Which I think fits well but I didn’t think was clear from the book.

 There are only four main classes in White Star: Aristocrat, Mercenary, Pilot and Star Night.
 Then there are three optional Races: The Alien Brute, the Alien Mystic, and Robots.
 Note the first four are classes and the last two are races but this all means the same thing (something else OD&D fans will recognize).